mindsphere/devops-demo/devops/prometheus/README.md

 ## Deploy to MindSphere

+Prometheus is deployed from its github sources.
+Since Prometheus is a Golang project and we require some custom configuration files to be uploaded when deploying to cloudfoundry, a script is provided that copies the relevant files into the checked out sources.

 1. Copy and adapt `conf/prometheus.yml.sample` to `conf/prometheus.yml`,
   specifically:
     - `targets` of `todo` job, point to the internal address of the todo app

+1. Follow the instructions on the [devopsadmin readme](../README.md) and copy and adapt the cf vars file with the required configuration

 1. Download the prometheus source code.
 This will save the code to your `${GOPATH}` (typically `~/go` or `~/.go`)